scross01/chatbridge/README.md

 ## Roadmap

-TODO add support for streaming responses
+BUG cohere and meta models are not getting the correct `end` event. need to manually stop TODO rename from facade to adapter to correctly represent the adapter pattern DONE add support for streaming responses
-- DOING streaming for meta models
+- DONE streaming for meta models
-- DOING streaming for cohere models
+- DONE streaming for cohere models
 TODO add support for embedding models
 TODO add support for images
 TODO add support for documents and RAG